Fires, floods, hurricanes, earthquakes, mudslides and other natural disasters are ever-present risks for homeowners regardless of where they live.

 The demolition, or “demo,” contractor should check for underground storage tanks, asbestos, and other potential hazards.
 The utilities — natural gas and electricity — should be turned off before work is begun as a safety precaution.

-Updating to meet new building codes
+Updating to meet new building codes are one reason rebuilt homes often differ dramatically from the original home.

 The replacement home typically will have to comply with current building codes, (i.e., rules and regulations,) in the local area.
 These codes can affect a long list of building attributes, such as the following: